RFK Jr.’s insurgent bid collides with issues over ballot access

 Kennedy, the controversial scion of one of the most famous families in American politics, switched from Democrat to independent last year and has polled comfortably in many surveys.

-But while Democrats and Republicans alike generally believe he poses more of a threat to the embattled Biden than to GOP front-runner Donald Trump, it’s not yet known how many Americans will see Kennedy’s name when they go to fill out their ballots this year.
+But while Democrats and Republicans alike generally believe he poses more of a threat to the unpopular Biden than to GOP front-runner former President Trump, it’s not yet known how many Americans will see Kennedy’s name when they go to fill out their ballots this year.

 “It’s unclear how serious his campaign is going to be.
 Where’s he going to be on the ballot?” said Tim Miller, a Republican strategist and prominent Trump critic.
 “Are they the types of states that have more MAGA-type voters or the types of states that have more minority voters?”